 Sakura stares at him, lower lip quivering and annoyance—both with him and herself—skyrocketing.
-This is why she'd pushed dealing with this to the back of her mind—her emotions aren't stable enough, yet, loss still fills her lungs and despair still wraps itself around her mind like a belt.
+This is why she's pushed dealing with this to the back of her mind—her emotions aren't stable enough yet.
+Loss still fills her lungs and despair still wraps itself around her mind like a belt.
 Dealing with Sasuke… It's still as hard as it has always been.

 She turns around and walks out without a single word.